BY ACCIDENT IS ALWAYS A FAVORITE ART PROJECT.

 Art by accident teaches awareness of visual effects, the serendipity of

 colors and forms that just happen without effort.
 It also is the best

 imagination stimulator I know.

-BY ACCIDENT is done in two phases.
+ART BY ACCIDENT is done in two phases.
+The

-is good and soft textured manilla has always worked very well for us.
+and soft textured manilla has always worked very well for us.

 Second is adding the imagination and drawing elements to the dried

 each picture tells a story, characters have detail, and the story has

 they splash the art and leave it to dry.
 Otherwise its hard to relocate